Photo by Julien Andrieux

 Schools with Accelerated Transfer Tracks

-A few programs have created specific accelerated pathways that may allow transfer students to complete a BFA in fewer than four years at the new school.
-These are especially valuable if you want conservatory training without adding several extra semesters.
+A few programs publish specific accelerated timelines or formal placement structures that may allow transfer students to complete a BFA in fewer than four years at the new school.
+These are especially valuable if you want conservatory training without adding several extra semesters, but each one still depends on prior coursework, audition results, and department approval.

 | School | Program | Transfer Track | Time to Degree |